FAQs About Motor Vehicle Charges in New Jersey

 When in doubt, turn to the traffic law attorneys at Rudnick, Addonizio, Pappa & Casazza PC.
 If you face multiple citations, loss of your license, heavy fines or jail time, one of our knowledgeable attorneys can help fight the charges against you.
 Losing your driving privileges could greatly impact you and your family – don’t take the risk by going it alone.

-What Should I Do if I Receive a Traffic Ticket in Middlesex, Ocean or Monmouth County?
+What Should I Do If I Receive a Traffic Ticket in New Jersey?

 We recommend calling an attorney right away.
 Only a lawyer can review your legal options in detail.
 But whatever you do, don’t ignore your traffic ticket.
 If you fail appear or answer a complaint, the court can issue a warrant for your arrest.
 Police cruisers are equipped with computers that allow verification of a driver’s license and your vehicle’s registration, as well as a determination of whether you have any existing warrants out for your arrest.
 If the police stop you for any reason and you have a warrant out, you may be arrested on the spot and the court may also suspend your driver’s license.